The Perfect Sleep Environment

 Both of these complaints are valid, but you can find comfortable earplugs that you’ll get used to wearing if you look hard enough, and if you’re worried about sleeping through your alarm you should try them out on a night you don’t have to get up for work in the morning, making sure to put your alarm on its maximum volume setting.
 It works for me.

-If you often find yourself sleeping through your alarm, waking up feeling groggy and disorientated, you may want to start going to bed earlier or take afternoon naps, as there’s a good chance you’re not getting enough sleep.
+If you often find yourself sleeping through your alarm, waking up feeling groggy and disoriented, you may want to start going to bed earlier or take afternoon naps, as there’s a good chance you’re not getting enough sleep.

 Your body temperature rises and falls during REM (rapid eye movement) sleep, meaning you’re better off sleeping in a cool environment than a warmer one, as sleeping in a warm room can be uncomfortable and your rising body temperature during REM sleep has a good chance of waking you in the middle of the night.

-Sleeping in a cool environment is so conductive to a good night’s sleep that there’s a popular treatment for insomnia known as ‘passive body heating’ where you take a hot bath an hour or two before your bedtime to raise your core body temperature.
+Sleeping in a cool environment is so conducive to a good night’s sleep that there’s a popular treatment for insomnia known as ‘passive body heating’ where you take a hot bath an hour or two before your bedtime to raise your core body temperature.
 The change in your body temperature (as you cool down after your hot bath) makes you sleepy as you expend excess energy to make such a temperature drop possible.
 The same sleepiness occurs if you take an ice-cold bath, as it’s the energy needed to bring your body back to its core body temperature that causes your sleepiness, rather than the temperature of the bath itself.

 Regulating your body temperature before going to sleep, and during the night, plays a large role in keeping you asleep.
 Quoted from Sleep: A Very Short Introduction (forgive the length, it’s worth it):